 Pork and smoker cooking go together like peas and carrots…but good smoked pork recipes taste better!
-Recipes for pork take advantage of the wide variety of cuts available from the hog.
+These recipes take advantage of the wide variety of cuts available from the hog.
 And like the old saying goes, "The only part of the pig that doesn't make it to the table is the oink"!

 The Other White Meat